Software Product Engineer banner

 How to Become a Software Product Engineer in India?

-• Bachelor's Degree: Obtain a bachelor's degree in Computer Science, Software Engineering, or a related field.
+• Bachelor's Degree: Obtain a Bachelor's degree in Computer Science, Software Engineering, or a related field.
 Top universities in India include IITs, NITs, and BITS Pilani.

-2. Technical Skill Development:
+2. Develop Technical Skills:

-3. Practical Experience:
+3. Gain Practical Experience:

 • Internships: Participate in internships at software companies to gain real-world experience.

-• Interview Practice: Practice coding interviews and behavioral questions.
+• Practice coding problems and technical questions.

 History and Evolution of the Software Product Engineer Role